 He directs his subordinates to immediately form a team, under the Government of India’s Swachh Bharat Abhiyan, one of Prime Minister Modi’s much talked about campaigns, which will now monitor the condition of public washroom facilities in Srinagar, and act accordingly.

 The abrupt order and the pro-active personality makes one believe Khan has it under control.
 He is willing to share documents revealing how much work has been done in the field.

 A quick visit to the commercial hub of the capital city of Srinagar though paints a very different picture.
-Going around the market, which has the footfall from the entire stretch of the valley, one can hardly find a public facility, even harder to find one that is functional.
+Going around the market, which has the footfall from the entire stretch of the valley, one can hardly find a public facility, it is even harder to find one that is functional.

 Spending a day in the market looking for public toilets that a woman can use, this reporter could barely locate three facilities, and none of them had the bare minimum options for relieving oneself in an emergency.

 The one usable option, is a washroom built by the shopkeepers union due to absence of any facilities in the commercial hub.
 The other usable option is one built and maintained by the J&K Bank.

 Khan’s orders to his subordinates included surveying the whole city, ward-by-ward, and identifying places and houses without washrooms.
 His plan, he claims, is to install a minimum of fifty public washrooms in the city.